Relationships

 A Foundational Perspective

 Healthy relationships don’t happen accidentally.
 They require humility, effort, and honesty.
-Regardless of faith, intentional relational habits create trust and depth over time—and reveal the kind of person you’re becoming.
+But intentional relational habits create trust and depth over time, and make life much more joyful and fulfilling.